-A review of The American Presidency: An Intellectual History, by Forrest McDonald (528 pages, University Press of Kansas, 1994)
+The American Presidency: An Intellectual History by Forrest McDonald (528 pages, University Press of Kansas, 1994)

 Forrest McDonald’s The American Presidency: An Intellectual History is a most impressive work.
 Few contemporary books in American politics reflect the careful and prodigious research, as well as the considerable breadth of knowledge and historical insight brought to bear by McDonald.
 If you are looking for behavioral models and typologies of presidential behavior, this is not the right book.
 But if you seek a deeply historical and substantively rich overview of the U.S. presidency, this book is without peer.